spineo/RGButterflyDocs/README.md

 ### Paints Data Capture

 Photographed paint swatch areas can be tapped and integrated into a _Mix Association_ as shown in the screenshots below.
-A more detailed session used for this type of data capture can be found [here](content/DataCapture.md)
+The _Add Color Mix_ feature existing reference colors to the mix.
+A more detailed session used for this type of data capture can be found __[here](content/DataCapture.md)__

 ![DataCapture](images/ManualDataCapture.jpg)